Stan Charnofsky: Academic career

-Publications and contributions to psychology
+Publications

-Charnofsky was a strong proponent of Humanistic Psychology and the concept of unconditional positive regard.
-He authored multiple books and academic texts, including Educating the Powerless (1972), When Women Leave Men: How Men Feel, How Men Heal (1992), The Deceived Society (2005), and Therapy with Couples: A Humanistic Approach (2006).
-He also wrote over 30 novels, short stories, and articles exploring psychological themes.
+Charnofsky authored multiple books and academic texts, including Educating the Powerless (1972), When Women Leave Men: How Men Feel, How Men Heal (1992), The Deceived Society (2005), and Therapy with Couples: A Humanistic Approach (2006).
+He also wrote over 30 novels, short stories, and articles.

 Personal life

 Charnofsky was married to Norene Moore, and together they had three children.

 Legacy

 A scholarship was established in Charnofsky's name at CSUN to support students pursuing careers in education, psychology, and counseling.

 Death

 Charnofsky died on December 29, 2024, at the age of 93.